-We worked with Monster.com on the “Multi-Generational Worker Attitudes“ study in understand how different generations view entrepreneurship, how they evaluate companies and their overall attitudes to their current or previous employment situation.
-Monster sent an invitation to 200,000 randomly selected Monster users to participate in a Monster Workplace Survey between October 29 and November 29th 2012.
+We worked with Monster.com on the “Multi-Generational Worker Attitudes“ study to understand how different generations view entrepreneurship, how they evaluate companies and their overall attitudes to their current or previous employment situation.
+Monster sent an invitation to 200,000 randomly selected Monster users to participate in a Monster Workplace Survey between October 29 and November 29th, 2012.
 A total sample of 2,828 of those invited participated by completing an online survey form.

 - 32% of Gen Y consider themselves to be entrepreneurs compared to 41% of Gen X and 45% of Boomers.

-- Nearly one third of all generations feel that they have the freedom, flexibility and resources to be an intrapreneur and slightly more Gen Y respondents feel that they have their management’s support in becoming an intrapreneur.
+- Nearly one-third of all generations feel that they have the freedom, flexibility, and resources to be an intrapreneur and slightly more Gen Y respondents feel that they have their management’s support in becoming an intrapreneur.

 - Only 28% of Gen Y identified with being high risk, while 40% of Gen X and 43% of Boomers felt the same way.